beeware/briefcase/docs/how-to/publishing/android.rst

     Desktop folder.

-    Screenshots must be at least 320px on their smallest dimension, no larger than 3480px on their largest dimension, and can't have an spect ratio more extreme than 2:1.
+    Screenshots must be at least 320px on their smallest dimension, no larger than 3480px on their largest dimension, and can't have an aspect ratio more extreme than 2:1.
 A screenshot from the Android emulator typically fulfills these requirements.